geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I mean, yeah.

 ##### **Geohot** [[00:48:28](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2908)]
-You can add more stuff to the beam search thing.
+You can add more stuff to the BEAM search thing.

 ##### **Geohot** [[00:48:31](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2911)]
 But I think the real thing to do is that we just kind of like